Analyzing the Price-to-Earnings Ratio of Eiger BioPharmaceuticals Inc (EIGR) - News Heater

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EIGR starting from Mayer Eldon C. III, who sale 4,395 shares at the price of $1.07 back on Mar 17.
-After this action, Mayer Eldon C. III now owns 56,073 shares of Eiger BioPharmaceuticals Inc, valued at $4,704 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EIGR starting from KAYNE RICHARD A, who purchase 23,398 shares at the price of $0.30 back on Nov 02.
+After this action, KAYNE RICHARD A now owns 5,375,225 shares of Eiger BioPharmaceuticals Inc, valued at $6,966 using the latest closing price.

-Dietz Thomas John, the Director of Eiger BioPharmaceuticals Inc, purchase 50,000 shares at $1.43 during a trade that took place back on Jan 23, which means that Dietz Thomas John is holding 50,000 shares at $71,580 based on the most recent closing price.
+KAYNE RICHARD A, the 10% Owner of Eiger BioPharmaceuticals Inc, purchase 100,000 shares at $0.28 during a trade that took place back on Nov 01, which means that KAYNE RICHARD A is holding 5,351,827 shares at $27,970 based on the most recent closing price.

 Stock Fundamentals for EIGR